Undergraduate Research

 You could also ask…

-• The psychology students who travel to the Southeastern Psychological Association Conference each year to present their original research (complete with poster sessions).
+• The psychology students who travel to the Southeastern Psychological Association Conference every year to present their original research, complete with poster sessions.

 All great ideas deserve their day in the sun.
 Enter: the Liberal Arts and Sciences Symposium (LASS), Oglethorpe’s annual celebration of invention and research produced by Oglethorpe students themselves.
-This daylong symposium features student speakers who present papers, readings, art, and scientific posters.
-Check out this LASS playlist on Youtube for some of our student-scholars’ greatest hits.
+The symposium features student speakers who present papers, readings, art, and scientific posters.
+Check out this LASS playlist on YouTube for some of our student-scholars’ greatest hits.